 The Generic Guide may be supplemented at sectoral level by sector-specific measures, following an agreement between the social partners in the sector.

-The Generic Guide and the sectoral supplements are published on the website of the FPS Employment Service, which can be found here (in Dutch) and here (in French).
+The Generic Guide and the sectoral supplements are published on the website of the FPS Employment Service.

 4. Current obligations for all employers

 Given that the “epidemic state of emergency” has no longer applied since 11 March 2022, and the “vigilance phase” now applies for a period of two months following the end of this “epidemic state of emergency”, employers are still obliged, at least until 11 May 2022, to take the necessary prevention measures in accordance with the new Generic Guide.

 Taking into account the rules of social dialogue and the results of the risk analysis, employers must therefore still take the appropriate special prevention measures adapted to the specific working conditions and work context.

 During this “vigilance phase”, there is, for example, still the requirement to guarantee social distancing as much as possible.
 If social distancing is not possible, then it is recommended to wear face masks.
 Furthermore, employers are recommended to provide sufficient ventilation and to organise lunchrooms/canteens in such a way that the number of people sitting at the same table is limited (to, for example, 4 or 6 individuals).